If I get a pension from my job, will my Social Security Disability Check be lowered or taken away?

 I was approved for full disability over 10 years ago and received $1500/month.
 I recently got a letter from my former employer, for whom I worked for almost 30 years, and they gave me paperwork to receive $613 a month in pension.
 Will my disability be affected by this?
 Will they take away all the disability, or lower it according to my monthly payment.
 And what if I want to take the $113K as a lump sum?
 Thank you so much.

-If you are receiving Social Security disability you can receive you pension monthly or in a lump sum.
-Social Security disability is not a need-based disability program, because it is based upon your earnings.
-Consequently, you can take your pension without the worry of it affecting your Social Security disability benefits.
+If you are receiving Social Security Disability you can receive your pension monthly or in a lump sum.
+Social Security Disability is not a need-based disability program, because it is based upon your earnings.
+Consequently, you can take your pension without the worry of it affecting your Social Security Disability benefits.